syncfusion-content/angularjs-docs/angular-1/Chart/Chart-Dimensions.md

 ## Responsive chart

-To resize the Chart when the browser or the chart container is resized, set the `e-isResponsive` property to **true**, where the chart adapts to the changes in size of the container.
+To resize the Chart when the browser or the chart container is resized, set the `e-isresponsive` property to **true**, where the chart adapts to the changes in size of the container.

 {% highlight html %}